 BUREAUCRATIC & POLITICAL PING PONG

-A year ago, an initiative was created to signal this anomaly to the aforementioned institutions, as well as to the Minister of Canadian Heritage and Quebec’s Ministry of Culture, bringing to their attention this inequity, inadvertent as it may be, towards “on camera” actors and actresses.
+Two (2) years ago, an initiative was created to signal this anomaly to the aforementioned institutions, as well as to the Minister of Canadian Heritage and Quebec’s Ministry of Culture, bringing to their attention this inequity, inadvertent as it may be, towards “on camera” actors and actresses.

 The Canadian Arts Council administration has reiterated on two occasions that they will continue to support theater actors but not “on camera” actors.
 They point us in the direction of Telefilm Canada, stating they’re the ones who help Film, TV and New Media actors.

 In reality, Telefilm Canada does not directly finance artists, except in the very rare case when a travel grant may be awarded (to the production company) to cover the cost of a plane ticket -so an actor/actress with a notable role in a movie that generates a lot of buzz may attend a festival or participate in a promotional and media junket.
 Telefilm Canada provides financial aid to corporations, i.e. production companies, not individual self-employed artists.